- 2020 Impact Factor: 2.804

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-American Journal of Men’s Health utilizes a double-blind peer review process in which the reviewer and author’s names and information are withheld from the other.
+American Journal of Men’s Health utilizes a double-anonymize peer review process in which the reviewer and author’s names and information are withheld from the other.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the who then makes the final decision.

 As part of the submission process you will be asked to provide the names of 2-4 peers who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below: